alexzel/iomem/README.md

 `gets([key1, ...]): {key: cas, ...}` - get a `key => cas` object for multiple keys.

-`getsv(key): {value, cas}|null` - get cas for a single key.
+`getsv(key): {value, cas}|null` - get cas and value for a single key.

 `getsv([key1, ...]): {key: {value, cas}}, ...}` - get a `key => { value, cas }` object for multiple keys.

 ### SET

 Set methods return `true` when all values were successfully set.
-Otherwise, when client receives `0x0001` or `0x0002` [statuses ](https://github.com/memcached/memcached/wiki/BinaryProtocolRevamped#response-status) from Memcached (this is abnormal behavior for set commands), the returned value will be `false`.
+Otherwise, when client receives `0x0001` or `0x0002` [statuses](https://github.com/memcached/memcached/wiki/BinaryProtocolRevamped#response-status) from Memcached (this is abnormal behavior for set commands), the returned value will be `false`.

 `set(key, value, expiry): true|false` - set a value for a single key.